ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 `git clone https://github.com/ARM-software/VHT-SystemModeling.git`

-## Building the .axf to be run on the VHT with CMSIS command line tools
+## Building the .axf to be run on the Arm Virtual Hardware with CMSIS command line tools

 `cd VHT-SystemModeling/EchoCanceller`